Ian Harkes

-Ian Andrew Harkes (born March 30, 1995) is an American soccer player who plays for Scottish club Dundee United.
-He previously played for D.C.
+Ian Andrew Harkes (born March 30, 1995) is an American professional soccer player who plays as a midfielder for Major League Soccer club San Jose Earthquakes.
+He previously played for Dundee United F.C. in The Scottish Championship and The Scottish Premier League as well as D.C.
 United in Major League Soccer.
 Harkes is a recipient of the MAC Hermann Trophy, which is awarded to the best college soccer player in the United States.
 He is the son of John Harkes, who captained the U.S. national soccer team during the 1990s.

 Early career

-High school and academy

 Harkes played high school soccer at Gonzaga College High School in Washington, D.C., and for the youth academy of D.C.
 United.
 While in D.C.
 United's academy, he served as the club captain for the U-18 and U-16 academy teams.
 During his junior and senior years at Gonzaga College High School, Harkes served as the varsity captain.
 He earned the team's Most Valuable Offensive Player in both 2011 and 2012.

 His success with D.C.
 United's Academy setup and at Gonzaga High earned him several accolades.
 In 2011, Harkes was named the Gatorade Player of the Year in D.C.
 In 2012, he was selected as an NSCAA First Team High School All-American, and was selected to play in the High School All-American Game that year.
 In addition, he was named to the WCAC First Team, was named an All-Met by The Washington Post, and was selected twice to the NSCAA First Team All-South High School Region.